-Wenli Li, W. Randolph Franklin, Daniel N. Benedetti, and Salles V. G. Magalhães.
+Wenli Li, W. Randolph Franklin, Daniel N. Benedetti, and Salles V. G. de Magalhães.

 Parallel multiple observer siting on terrain.